-What an MVP really needs is a good development partner, a long-term vision and an assessment of risk that is well-thought-out.
+What an MVP needs are a good development partner, a long-term vision, and an assessment of risk that is well-thought-out.
 A combination of these factors and MVP development best practices will raise the odds that can ensure the success of your MVP.

 If you believe you have an idea that can make it in the real world, give us a shout.
 Our world-class team has years of experience helping startups validate their ideas and get an MVP out into the market, fast!
 Schedule an appointment with our experts here.
 We’ll take care of the rest.